YouTransactor-SAS/mPOS-SDK-Android/README.md

 	* @return IConnexionManager : null if setConnexionManager not be called yet
 	* */
 	getConnexionManager()

 	/*
-	* set the ILogger implementation that specify how the logger module should works
-	* The SDK has a default impl if the passed param is null this default one will be used
-	* The default impl will print logs on logcat and save them into a log file
-	* there are two level of logs : debug and error
-	* there are maximum 5 log files to save logs
-	* a zip of these all log files can be requested and sent to a distante server
-	* @param logger implementation of ILogger interface
-	* */
-	setupLogger(@Nullable ILogger logger)

-	/*
-	* enable or disable the SDK logs
-	* depends on enable value, the SDK will call or not the d() and e()
-	* functions of ILogger object
-	* @param enable if true SDK print logs, otherwise SDK stop printing logs
-	* by default logs are enabled
-	* */
-	enableLogs(boolean enable)

-	/*
 	* get the current sequence number value if a command with inputSecurityMode = SIGNED_CIPHERED need         * to be created and sent to the terminal.
 Only the one who has the SRED key could cipher and sign